raohmaru/CFC/o8g/Documents/CFC-Rules.md

 ## Glossary

-#### Freeze
+__Become Another Card__
+When a card becomes another card, all of the card's properties are replaced by the other card's properties.
+If the card is a character, the BP is replaced by the other card BP (even if that character has received damage).
+Any back-up on that card is discarded.

+__Copy Ability__
+To copy an ability from a character and give it to another character.
+Any existing abilities of the target character are replaced with the copy ability.

+__Give Ability__
+See "Steal Ability".

+__Freeze__
 A character in a "freeze" state (or *frozen*) can't attack, counterattack or activate ■ abilities.

-#### Piercing Damage
-If the total BP of the attacking character(s) is higher than the BP of the character that counters, this BP difference is dealt as damage to the enemy.

-#### KO
+__KO__
 Whenever a character's BP lowers to zero, that character is KO'ed and it is into the discard pile.

-#### Nullify
+__Lose Ability__
+To remove an ability from a character.

+__Nullify__
 Some effects nullifies the abilities of the cards on the ring.
 Nullified abilities can't be activated.

-#### Steal Ability
+__Piercing Damage__
+If the total BP of the attacking character(s) is higher than the BP of the character that counters, this BP difference is dealt as damage to the enemy.

+__Steal Ability__
 To remove an ability from a character in the arena and give it to another character.
 Any existing abilities of the target character are replaced with the new one.

-#### Steal SP
+__Steal SP__
 When you steal SP from an enemy, that enemy loses an amount of SP and you gain that same amount.

-#### Give Ability
-See "Steal Ability".

-#### Copy Ability
-To copy an ability from a character and give it to another character.
-Any existing abilities of the target character are replaced with the copy ability.

-#### Lose Ability
-To remove an ability from a character.

-#### Become Another Card
-When a card becomes another card, all of the card's properties are replaced by the other card's properties.
-If the card is a character, the BP is replaced by the other card BP (even if that character has received damage).
-Any back-up on that card is discarded.
+__Trash__
+To put cards from the top of your deck into your discard pile.

 ## Additional Links